 You might be wondering what makes a table with element samples better than a simple chart.
 Below are some of the reasons:

 When examining the chart version of the periodic table, it can be hard to appreciate the elements fully.
-With the real-life options, you get an immersive experience.
+With a real elements display, you get an immersive experience.
 This experience allows you to understand and appreciate the elements that make up everything in our world.
 The journey of the modern periodic table has come a long way.
 Thankfully, developers are bringing the elements to life.